- What Is Ghosting on a Monitor?

 The settings on your monitor are probably suboptimal.
 Adjusting them will help resolve the ghosting issue.
 There are a number of modifications that you can try.
 Find them below.

-As we previously mentioned, a high response time and low refresh rate will cause ghosting on your monitor.
+As we previously mentioned, a high response time and low refresh rate can result in your seeing a ghost image on screen when playing games or running other graphic-intensive applications.
 You need to check those settings and ensure that they are set right.
 First, let’s go for the refresh rate.

 How to Increase Your Monitor’s Refresh Rate